-- From this chart, we can see that the likelihood of achieving any given future investment return remains broadly the same as 2019. - However, regardless of the investment return assumption used, there has been an improvement in the funding position at 31 March 2021 compared to the 2019 valuation, reflecting an increase in assets held today per pound of benefit to be paid out in future. - This improvement has been driven by strong investment performance over the period (c.32.5% since 31 March 2019).
+- From this chart, we can see that the likelihood of achieving any given future investment return is better than at 2019. - However, regardless of the investment return assumption used, there has been an improvement in the funding position at 31 March 2022 compared to the 2019 valuation, reflecting an increase in assets held today per pound of benefit to be paid out in future. - This improvement has been driven by strong investment performance over the period (26.8% since 31 March 2019).